We changed one page. PerplexityBot went from 42 requests to 511.

 PerplexityBot reads the map and the pages

 Data source: CloudFront access logs for rozz.genymotion.com, March 10–17, 2026.
-Bot classification based on User-Agent strings.
-ChatGPT session analysis via IP subnet and edge clustering from ChatGPT-User/1.0 log entries.
+Bot classification is based on User-Agent strings.
+ChatGPT session analysis is performed via IP subnet and edge clustering from ChatGPT-User/1.0 log entries.

-Author: Adrien Schmidt, CEO, ROZZ.
-Serial tech entrepreneur with 10+ years experience building AI systems including Aristotle (conversational AI analytics) and products for eBay and Cartier.
+Adrien Schmidt, CEO, ROZZ.
+Adrien Schmidt is a serial tech entrepreneur with 10+ years of experience building AI systems, including Aristotle (conversational AI analytics) and products for eBay and Cartier.
+He previously founded Squid Solutions and built AI products like Aristotle, the conversational big data analytics chatbot, and an AR jewelry try-on device for Cartier.

 March 17, 2026 | Data period: Mar 10–17, 2026